 Article presentation consists in preparing a 20 minute presentation about

 scientific papers assigned by the lecturer or proposed by students.
-Send an email to email@example.com to ask for the assignment of papers to study as final work (please, do not start working to a paper before you have
+Send an email to firstname.lastname@example.org to ask for the assignment of papers to study as final work (please, do not start studying a paper for exam presentation before you have it assigned).

 Note: Article presentation can be carried out only individually